aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 To all those looking for a LCD touch solutions, this PCB features a connection to NEXTION LCD panels so one car order a cup of coffee using the LCD Touch.
 This PCB can be powered using 220V AC or regular 5V DC.
 Control of the coffee machine can be made using a 220V relays.

+*Don't forget to LIKE , SHARE and subscribe the free whatsApp group* and if you liked this PCB consider buying me a cup of coffee.
+Links below.

 ![](https://views.whatilearened.today/views/github/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon.svg)
 ![](https://img.shields.io/github/downloads/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/total)